danburzo/grunt-recipes/chapters/Work in progress.md

 ## Using Grunt with other tools

-Grunt in Sublime Text: https://github.com/tvooo/sublime-grunt
+### Grunt in Sublime Text

+The Sublime Text plugin [`sublime-grunt`](https://github.com/tvooo/sublime-grunt) allows you to run Grunt directly inside the editor, so you don't have to toggle between the IDE and the command line when developing.